-In order for profound learning to take place, students need time to reflect on their experience, and Solo is that opportunity.
+In order for profound learning to take place, students spend time reflecting on their experience, and Solo is that opportunity.
 The Solo experience provides an important break from the rigors of the expedition and gives students the opportunity to reflect on their Outward Bound experience.
 With sufficient food and equipment, students will set up camp at sites of their own, using the wilderness skills learned during the first portions of the course.
-The amount of time students spend on Solo is based on length of course, weather, student condition, age, and Instructor preference.
+The amount of time students spend on Solo is based on course length, weather, student condition, age and Instructor preference.
 Solo campsites are chosen to offer as much solitude as possible (yet be within emergency whistle-signaling distance of other group members).
 Most students spend their Solo time journaling, drawing, reflecting, thinking and resting as they process lessons of the course to focus on their goals for the future.
-Instructors check on each student at regular intervals, as safety is always the top priority.
+Instructors check on each participant at regular intervals, as safety is always a top priority.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.